 NCT is the Notional Contracted Tonnage; and

-INCR is the sum of any relevant increments approved by the QCA in respect of prior Financial Years pursuant to Schedule C, Part B, Sub-Section 4(d).
+INCR is the sum of any relevant increments approved by the QCA in respect of prior Financial Years pursuant to Schedule C, Part B, Sub-Section 4(d),

+in each case, in respect of the Existing Terminal or Differentiated Expansion (as relevant).

 Terminal Infrastructure Charge

-Where no Review Event occurs after 1 July in a Financial Year, the Terminal Infrastructure Charge (TIC) for that Financial Year (being a charge per tonne for Reference Tonnage) will be calculated as follows:-
+Where no Review Event occurs after 1 July in a Financial Year, the relevant Terminal Infrastructure Charge (TIC) for that Financial Year (being a charge per tonne for Reference Tonnage) will be calculated as follows:-

 where:-

-RC is the Revenue Cap; and
+RC is the relevant Revenue Cap; and

-ART is the Aggregate Reference Tonnage.
+ART is the relevant Aggregate Reference Tonnage.

-Where a Review Event occurs after 1 July in a Financial Year, the Terminal Infrastructure Charge (per tonne of Reference Tonnage) to apply for each period i in that Financial Year (TICi) will be calculated as follows:-
+Where a Review Event occurs after 1 July in a Financial Year, the relevant Terminal Infrastructure Charge (per tonne of Reference Tonnage) to apply for each period i in that Financial Year (TICi) will be calculated as follows:-

 where:-